itrp/docker-token-auth/README.md

     rootcertbundle: <path-to-cert-bundle>
 ```

+The `auth.token.realm` setting should be set to the url on which the
-The `auth.token.issuer` setting should match the `TOKEN_ISSUER` variable used in
+authorization can be reached.
+The `auth.token.issuer` setting should match the
-the authorization server.
+`TOKEN_ISSUER` variable used in the authorization server.

 See https://github.com/docker/distribution/blob/master/docs/configuration.md#auth
 for more information on configuring the registry.